-It is not recommended to install manufactured stone veneer in areas of cascading water or below the water line.
-Water run-off should always be diverted away from installed manufactured stone veneer surfaces.
-Chemicals in the water may cause discoloration or efflorescence on the face of the stone.
+It is not recommended to install thin brick in areas of cascading water or below the water line.
+Water runoff should always be diverted away from installed thin brick surfaces.
+Chemicals in the water may cause discoloration or efflorescence on the face of the thin brick.
 Sloped wall caps (with a minimum 1" overhang past the veneer face) should be used instead of flat veneer pieces to cap walls in areas that encounter heavy water run off.
 Moisture penetration can be avoided by utilizing proper design techniques and engineered systems.